pragma-/pbot/doc/QuickStart.md

 #### Installing and using local::lib
 If you prefer to install the CPAN modules into `~/perl5` you can use [`local::lib`](https://metacpan.org/pod/local::lib).

-If you installed Perl with, e.g., perlbrew or if you have system administrator privilege and prefer to install the CPAN modules to the system Perl location, you may ignore this step.
+You may ignore this step if you installed Perl with, e.g., perlbrew or if you have system administrator privilege and prefer to install the CPAN modules to the system Perl location.

 The following command will install and set-up local::lib in `~/perl5`: